NodleCode/docs.nodle.com/docs/nodle-wallets/nodle-cash/reimport-your-account.md

 # (Re-)Importing Your Account on the Web

-:::tip The polkadot.js extension may have deactivated in-browser storage by default.
-In this case you have to go into the settings tab in the top bar and change "in-browser account creation" to **allow** in the account settings section to be able to import your account.
+:::tip The polkadot.js extension may have deactivated in-browser storage by default In this case you have to go into the settings tab in the top bar and change "in-browser account creation" to **allow** in the account settings section to be able to import your account.

 ![Allow creation](/img/docs/nodle-cash/allow-inbrowser-storage.png)